-8. Checking portfolios to ensure that the syllabus requirements have been met
+8 Checking portfolios to ensure that the syllabus requirements have been met

-- Teachers should check the contents of portfolios before finalizing them: where candidates have been given many assignments and have made the final choice themselves, it is easy for two similar arguments or two similar stories to be included inappropriately. - If a portfolio does not meet the syllabus requirements, please follow the information in Section 8.1.2 about awarding marks for incomplete coursework.
+- Teachers should check the contents of portfolios before finalizing them: where candidates have been given many assignments and have made the final choice themselves, it is easy for two similar arguments or two similar stories to be included inappropriately. - If a portfolio does not meet the syllabus requirements, please follow the information on page 16 about awarding marks for incomplete coursework.

-9. Checking portfolios for authenticity
+9 Checking portfolios for authenticity

 - It is the Center's responsibility to guarantee that all coursework submitted by candidates is their original work.
-Any work found to have been plagiarized must be removed before the coursework portfolio is marked.
+Any work found to have been plagiarized must be removed before the portfolio is marked.
 The portfolio should then be marked in the normal way and a mark awarded for the overall quality.
-Please follow the information in Section 8.1.2 about awarding marks for incomplete coursework. - Texts that provide material for informative or argumentative work, and that have been scanned/ downloaded from publications, CD-ROMs, and the internet, should be shown to the teacher; the teacher must remind candidates not to copy sections or whole sentences as their own.
+Please follow the information on page 16 about awarding marks for incomplete coursework. - Texts that provide material for informative or argumentative work, and that have been scanned/downloaded from publications, CD-ROMs, and the internet, should be shown to the teacher; the teacher must remind candidates not to copy sections or whole sentences as their own.
 If appropriate, references to source material should be provided by the candidate at the end of an assignment.